Asbestos Exposure

 Like construction workers, firefighters also have one of the most dangerous occupations.

-Firefighters may still encounter asbestos in homes and buildings that were built with the dangerous minerals before the EPA’s strict regulations.
+Firefighters may still encounter asbestos in homes and buildings with dangerous minerals before the EPA’s strict regulations.

 Firefighters today may not know that they’ve developed an asbestos-related illness until decades later, sometimes up to 50 years later.
 Firefighters must always get regular medical check-ups.